nasa/Common-Metadata-Repository/legacy-migration/providers/README.md

 Logging levels for user cmd line output can be specified by passing the --logging or -log flags.
 Please only use valid logging allowed by the python logging library: debug, warning, info, or error.
 The default logging is info if one is not specified

+# Migration Report
+After a successful migration, a report file `provider_migration_log_file.txt` will be created this contains data on how many legacy-services providers were migrated how many were in CMR but, not in legacy services and vice-versa
 ## License

 Copyright © 2023 NASA